 - Get the support you need: Seeing your child struggle with an eating disorder and needing a higher level of care can trigger an array of emotions, from confusion to helplessness and everything in between.
 It’s important to understand that the eating disorder is not your fault, and there is absolutely hope for recovery.
 Helping yourself by getting the extra care you need can empower you to better support your own child through their recovery journey.

 Above all else, remember that parents and family members play an instrumental piece in the recovery journey from an eating disorder.
 If you are interested in learning more about the eating disorder services offered through The Meadows Ranch and the integrative ways families are involved in treatment, please connect with us today.
-We would love to learn how we can join you and your family on the journey toward healing and long lasting recovery.
+We would love to learn how we can join you and your family on the journey toward healing and long-lasting recovery.

-: Costa, Marcelle Barrueco and Tamara Melnik.
+References:: Costa, Marcelle Barrueco and Tamara Melnik.
 “Effectiveness of psychosocial interventions in eating disorders: an overview of Cochrane systematic reviews” Einstein (Sao Paulo, Brazil) vol. 14,2 (2016): 235-77.